Romancing Christmas romance movies

 Image: Christmas tree by Cameron Stewart (edited in befunky).
 Unsplash license.

-Most amusing for long-time aficionados of this film genre is how characters dress.
+Most amusing for longtime aficionados of this film genre is how characters dress.
 For instance, snow is falling on a frigid December night as the townspeople gather for the annual holiday fundraiser in an unheated barn.
-Yet, Ms. Beautiful is wearing a sheer dress with open-toe shoes.
+Yet Miss Beautiful is wearing a sheer dress with open-toe shoes.
 In outdoor scenes, few people don gloves.
 They occasionally pat themselves as if trying to keep warm.
 Or they sip hot cider even though their parka is unzipped to expose an open-neck top.
 Yeah, that sounds about right for Vermont in late December.
-(Of course, it’s really Winnipeg in July.)
+(Of course, it's really Winnipeg in July.)

 How did this multi-million-dollar specific programming begin?
 In a 2017 interview, Hallmark's then–executive vice president of programming, Michelle Vicary, explained how the popularity of Christmas romance movies grew: